-This course would be suitable for students with good English skills.
-You will need the ability to read and write complex and lengthy texts.
-You do not need to have done GCSE history.
-You would enjoy it if you like understanding people and events from the past and arguing about evidence and interpretations.
+This course would be suitable for students with a love of history.
+You do not necessarily need to have studied history at GCSE, you will just need high level literacy skills as you will need to be able to read and write complex and lengthy texts.
+You will love this course if you enjoy understanding people and events from the past and debating issues using evidence and interpretations.

-There are four units.
+There are three units.

 Each unit is externally assessed at the end of Year 13.